If you’re like most guys–and…I’m not going to lie…like me–you got into weightlifting to build big arms and a big chest.

 That is, building big arms requires that you perform heavy compound lifts and directly train your major arm muscles with both low- and high-rep training.
 And, like with all major muscle groups, you have to emphasize heavy weightlifting to best stimulate muscle growth.

-Exercise choice is also a very important part of proper arm training because some are better for progressively overloading the muscles than others.
+Exercise choice is also a very important part of proper arm training because some exercises are better for progressively overloading the muscles than others.

 For example, the standing barbell curl is an all-around more effective biceps exercise than the cable curl.